-You can find the completed animation, skateboarder.fla, in the Ch09 folder on this book's companion Web site at www.dummies.com/go/flash8.
+You can find the completed animation, skateboarder.fla, on this book's companion Web site at www.dummies.com/go/flashcs3.

 Getting your tween ready for prime time

 The steps listed in the preceding section for tweening along a path provide only the basic process.
 You often need to make several refinements to motion animation along a path.